 On this day, take the Loch Ness cruise in the morning and then visit Urquhart Castle.

-After this visit, to cheer us up, we went to meet Cardhu for whisky tasting.
+After this visit, to cheer us up, we went to visit Cardhu for a whisky tasting.

 In this post, you will find the detailed stretch of Inverness and its surroundings.